jakedeichert/typescript-api-service/api/README.md

 > All commands assume that you've already ran `mask bootstrap` in the root of this repo which prepares all packages for use.
 If you're running this service outside of docker, you need to run `mask start -cb` in the root as well.

-**`mask dev`**: This will spin up the docker database container and then start the service in development mode with file watching enabled for auto rebuilds.
+**`mask dev`**: This starts the service in development mode with file watching enabled for auto rebuilds.

 **`mask start`**: If you're not actively developing this service and just want it to run, this is the command to do so.
-This will spin up the docker database container and then start the service.

 **`mask test`**: This runs the `jest` test suites.
 Run `mask test -w` to start `jest` in watch mode.